 © December 2016, L.D.
 Wilson Consultants, Inc.

-This article details some proposals that would solve the problems quite easily, but are not politically correct and not discussed honestly and openly enough.
+Today, most nations in the Western world are deeply in debt.
+This article discusses some proposals that would solve the problems quite easily, but are not politically correct and, for this reason, are rarely discussed honestly and openly enough.
 The suggested cuts are in:

 1. Social welfare programs